mking20/RouteAlgorithmsSimulator/README.md

 For graphic interface:

- -[PyQT] - Helps with the graphics in a user-friendly way
+ - [PyQT] - Helps with the graphics in a user-friendly way

  - [heapq]

- -[Numpy]: We used this library because it adds support for large multi-dimension arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+ - [Numpy]: We used this library because it adds support for large multi-dimension arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.